-G 4.
-Works-As-Executed Certification of Stormwater System
+G. 6.
+Positive Covenant and Works-As-Executed Certification of Stormwater Systems

-Before the issue of an occupation certificate for the whole of the building, and on the completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted for approval by the Principal Certifier detailing:
+Before the issue of any occupation certificate for the whole of the building, and on the completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor supplied to the Principal Certifier detailing: